Chas McCormick Player Props: Astros vs. Yankees

 Chas McCormick At The Plate

-- McCormick has had at least one RBI in 33.8% of his games this season (23 of 68), with two or more RBI 15 times (22.1%).
-He has also accounted for three or more of his team's runs in five contests.
+- McCormick has picked up an RBI in 33.3% of his games this year, with more than one RBI in 21.7% of his games.
+He has also produced three or more runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.